Lower Blepharoplasty

 Meet Dr. Daniel Gould

-Dr. Daniel Gould is a board-certified plastic and reconstructive surgeon in Beverly Hills, CA, specializing in lower blepharoplasty surgery.
+Dr. Daniel Gould is a plastic and reconstructive surgeon in Beverly Hills, CA, board-certified by the American Board of Plastic Surgery, specializing in lower blepharoplasty surgery.
 His approach is anatomically precise, focusing on fat repositioning, ligament support, and lower eyelid stability rather than aggressive fat removal.
 Patients throughout Los Angeles and beyond seek his expertise for lower eyelid surgery that reduces under-eye bags, smooths the lid-cheek junction, and restores a rested appearance while preserving natural contour and function.

 Board-Certified Plastic & Reconstructive Surgeon | Beverly Hills, CA